TugboatQA/docs/content/building-a-preview/administer-previews/change-preview-states.md

 ### Start, Stop

 Sometimes, you might want to stop all of a Preview's Services and take it offline.
-You can use the **Stop** option in the **Actions** drop-down menu to take the Preview offline.
+You can use the {{% ui-text %}}Stop{{% /ui-text %}} option in the
+{{% ui-text %}}Actions{{% /ui-text %}} drop-down menu to take the Preview offline.
 This is different from a suspended Preview, in that a suspended Preview will start again automatically if someone visits the Preview link, while a Stopped Preview remains stopped until someone manually Starts it.

 On the flip side, Starting a Preview resumes all Services.
 You can Start a Preview that is suspended or Stopped.